Mapping and Data

 Conservation Halton (CH) takes an active role in accurately mapping hazard and environment related information and providing data services through the Geographic Information Systems Program (GISP).
 This enables information to be shared with both government and non-government agencies.

-The Digital Information Request Form is used to list specific Geographic Information System (GIS) data sets that you wish to request from the Conservation Authority.
+To obtain digital GIS data from Conservation Halton, we ask that fill out an submit our Digital Information Request Form to list specific data sets that you wish to request from the Conservation Authority.
 Once completed this form is used by staff to complete a Data Sharing Agreement (DLA) for your signature that will describe the data requested and any fees that will be applied to complete your request.
 Once a DLA is signed staff will begin work on your request.
-If a fee is applicaple, this must be paid before the data is released.
+If a fee is applicable, this must be paid before the data is released.

-The digital Data Holdings and Availability document will assist you in determining what data is available from Conservation Halton.
-It also provides useful information on where to go for "third party datasets" (data Conservation Halton cannot provide due to licensing restrictions).
+Our digital Data Holdings and Availability document will assist you in determining what data is available from Conservation Halton, and information on where to go for "third party datasets" (data Conservation Halton cannot provide due to licensing restrictions).
 Our fee schedule is also described in this document.